hogintosh/EGR598-Intro-To-Python---Facial-Tracking-Robot-/README.md

   Dlib proved to be the hardest to implement because of its dependencies like CMake.
 If you chose to run this on a Mac I would recommend installing CMake with homebrew, by following this tutorial:

-Additionally you will need the facial landmarks file for Dlip to recognize specific parts on the face.
+Additionally you will need the facial landmarks file for Dlib to recognize specific parts on the face.
 I scraped the facial landmarks from someone else's github repo, so you can do the same in your implementation.

 #### shape_predictor_68_face_landmarks.dat Link: